Medical Care for Birds and Exotic Animals

 Microchip implantation

 A microchip is a small electronic element the size of a grain of rice.
 It is injected under the skin or in the muscle of an animal.
 It is activated by radioelectric waves that are emitted by a microchip scanner.
 A random number is assigned to each microchip.
 This number, along with the coordinates of the owner, is registered in a form provided by the manufacturer.
 The owner receives a copy, the original is sent to the manufacturer where it is recorded in a database.
 If an animal is found and scanned (usually by a shelter or veterinarian), the owner can be contacted through the manufacturer.
-Microchips are not tracking devices and so do not allow one to locate an animal by GPS.
+It should be noted that microchips are not tracking devices and thus do not allow one to locate an animal by GPS.

 Beak trim

 Beak trims are recommended for birds (and some reptiles) whose beak growth or wear is abnormal.
-A bird may be prevented from eating if the conformation of his beak is abnormal.
-To know if a bird's beak is normal, it can be compared to a bird of the same species, or be examined by an avian veterinarian.
-A healthy bird should not require beak trims.
-It is why this procedure is considered a medical procedure and not just grooming.
-If a beak trim is required, it is important to find the underlying cause of the abnormal conformation in order to treat it if possible.
+A bird may be prevented from eating if the conformation of its beak is abnormal.
+To know if a bird’s beak is normal, it can be compared to a bird of the same species, or be examined by an avian veterinarian.
+A healthy bird should not require beak trims – that’s why this procedure is considered a medical procedure and not just grooming.
+If a beak trim is required, it is important to find the underlying cause of the abnormal conformation to treat it if possible.
 A clinical exam is therefore required for the initial consultation for a beak trim.
-It is usually necessary to repeat beak trims on a regular basis for life.
+If beak trims are required, it is usually necessary to have it done regularly for the entirety of the animal’s life.

 Dentistry

 Acquired dental disease is frequently diagnosed in companion rabbits and rodents.
 The continual growth of teeth requires that they be worn down evenly in order to maintain a normal length.
-Any anomaly of form, position or structure can interfere with normal wear, resulting in elongation of teeth and painful consequences.
+Any abnormality in shape, position or structure can interfere with normal wear, resulting in elongation of teeth and painful consequences.

 Teeth trimming, treatment of associated dental infection, and pain control can temporarily alleviate an animal suffering from acquired dental disease.
 However, since rabbit teeth grow continuously, it is usually necessary to manage this illness for the life of the animal.